 A 26 inch, 6.5 Creedmoor barreled action weighing 10.6 LBS.
 (Weight must be +/- 2%.)

-An impact force sensor with an independently calibrated minimum 1500 LBS (maximum load rating), and an interface capable of a minimum 50KHZ data update rate that’s mounted to an aluminum or steel frame capable of being secured to a stable platform for testing.
+An impact force sensor with an independently calibrated maximum load rating 1500 LBS minimum (2500 LBS recommended), and an interface capable of a minimum 50KHZ data update rate, that when mounted to an aluminum or steel frame maintains the same contact point between the rifle and sensor during all testing sessions and no perceivable movement (rifle cannot move or loose contact with sensor during recoil events).
 Sensor must be capable of +/- 0.05% accuracy and independently calibrated to ISO standards with NIST certified equipment.
 (Details and specs of the equipment we use and the equipment we recommend below.)

 Berger 6.5 mm Creedmoor 130 gr Hybrid OTM Tactical factory ammo.
 (Berger 130gr Hybrid OTM bullet moving at 2920 fps +/- 0.5%.)